Books that support kids to think critically about racial inequity

 We asked the folks at Lee and Low Books, the largest multicultural children's book publisher in the U.S., to recommend books that are great read-aloud stories AND tools for helping raise kids who are brave, thoughtful and informed about race.
 In other words, kids who embrace race!
 In response, Lee and Low's Literary Specialist, Katie Potter, created four lists of fantastic stories for kids, one for each of the four, broad goals for the work of the EmbraceRace community.
 Here are those lists (thanks, Katie!):

 It’s imperative for children to engage with texts that elucidate racial disparities.
 The books on this list present injustices that people of color and Native people have experienced historically and in present day, and how characters and historical figures have combated these issues.
-Print out this list or purchase the books from Lee and Low Books here.

 The groundbreaking children’s book about the Japanese American concentration camp experience during World War II.